 Cultural safety and humility

-The College addresses Indigenous-specific systemic racism by embedding cultural safety and humility into its regulatory processes, daily operations, governance structures and standards expected of registrants.
+Address Indigenous-specific racism in the health-care system by embedding cultural safety and humility into the College’s regulatory processes, daily operations, governance structures and practice standards.

 - Leverage opportunities to draw on expertise of the Indigenous Engagement Group.

 - Evaluate how registrants are applying the principles in the Indigenous Cultural Safety, Cultural Humility and Anti-racism practice standard.

 Broadening the scope of Drug Programs as a quality assurance activity.

 - Conduct an environmental scan to identity opportunities to support evidenceinformed prescribing affecting patient and public safety at provincial and national level.